rickard-von-essen/packer-parallels/README.md

 © _2014 Rickard von Essen, Yung Sang_

 This work is derived from the _Packer VirtualBox builder plugin_ authored by _Mitchell Hashimoto et al._ For more information see [Packer](https://github.com/mitchellh/packer).

+---

+Parallels Desktop is a registered trademark of Parallels Software International, Inc. The Parallels logo is a trademark of Parallels Holdings, Ltd.